tkellehe/prejs/README.md

 `FIRE_FOX`, `SAFARI`, `IE`, `EDGE`, `CHROME`, and `BLINK`.

-## UNDEF
+##### `UNDEF`

 Removes an object from the `DEFS` property of __prejs__.
 Takes the next string of valid word characters following the delimiter after the directive.
 Then removes a property from `DEFS` named by that string.
+It is not necessary for the variable to exist for `UNDEF` to still work, but it is a waste of processing.

 ```js
 DIRECTIVE.DEFINE.IN_MY_FILE